LBCN-Stanford/Preprocessing_pipeline/README.md

-# Preprocessing_pipeline
+# Preprocessing-pipeline
-Intracranial EEG pre-processing steps in SPM12 and Matlab
+Preprocessing pipeline using SPM tools and some scripts (started)